danielholmes/coc-base-analyser/README.md

  - select rule set types for each TH - farm + arranged
  - pass, warning, fail levels (e.g. for minion anchors)
- - saved result with a url to be able to send someone (save serialised result in db which can be recalled and lasts one day, ensure to inlude version number so can expire early if need)
+ - saved result with a url to be able to send someone (save serialised result in db which can be recalled and lasts one day, ensure to include version number so can expire early if need)
  - dynamic sizing of canvas still a bit funky - find proper js solution